-Expansion Card Installation Procedure
+Expansion Card Installation Procedure:

-- 1. Read the documentation for your expansion card and make any necessary hardware or software settings for your expansion card, such as jumpers. - 2.
-Remove your computer system's cover and the bracket plate on the slot you intend to use.
-Keep the bracket for possible future use. - 3.
-Carefully align the card's connectors and press firmly. - 4.
-Secure the card on the slot with the screw you removed above. - 5.
-Replace the computer system's cover. - 6.
-Set up the BIOS if necessary (such as IRQ xx Used By ISA: Yes in PNP AND PCI SETUP) - 7.
+- 1. Read the documentation for your expansion card. - 2.
+Set any necessary jumpers on your expansion card. - 3.
+Remove your computer system's cover. - 4.
+Remove the bracket on the slot you intend to use.
+Keep the bracket for possible future use. - 5.
+Carefully align the card's connectors and press firmly. - 6.
+Secure the card on the slot with the screw you removed in step 4. - 7.
+Replace the computer system's cover. - 8.
+Setup the BIOS if necessary (such as "IRQ xx Used By ISA: Yes" in PNP AND PCI SETUP) - 9.
 Install the necessary software drivers for your expansion card.